Shoutaluya/shoutaluya.github.io/README.md

 # ALUYA.ai Resume

-A Jekyll implementation of all my datascience projects so far
+A little presentation of all my datascience projects so far

-Creative is a one page Bootstrap theme for creatives, small businesses, and other multipurpose uses.
+Shoutaluya is a one self taught Datascientist for creatives, small businesses, and multinational organizations.
-The theme includes a number of rich features and plugins that you can use as a great boilerplate for your next Jekyll project!
+The webpage includes a number of feature rich services and projects that you can use as a measure to determine if we're a good fit for your next project!

-See it live in action at <https://volny.github.io/creative-theme-jekyll/>
+See it live in action at <https://shoutaluya.github.io/>

-## To use the Creative Theme template in your project
+## To hire Charles aluya in your DataScience project...

-- Start by adding your info in `_config.yml`
-- In `_layouts/front.html` reorder or remove section as you prefer.